ganelson/inform/README.md

 on an 8-core desktop and half an hour on a 4-core laptop (which will sound something like a helicopter taking off).

-Current status: All tests should pass on Linux and MacOS, but there are currently 5 fails on Windows: Ballroom, Santa, Parts-C, SP, Chapter8.
-These are being investigated already, so please do not report as a bug.
+Current status: All tests should pass on Linux, MacOS and Windows.

 ## Reporting Issues